satoshilira/whitepaper-site/content/004-lira-treasury-bond/_index.md

     20% in TBg Tokens

 The LIRA used for the minting of the TB tokens are also locked in a vault.

+Every time new TB tokens are minted, a portion is burned through the burn mechanism, but the equivalent in LIRA remains within the contract.
+This ensure that the intrinsic value of LIRA steadily increases over time.

+Every user can burn their TB tokens at any time and receive back the equivalent of their value in LIRA.
+This allows every TB token holder to have the mathematical certainty that, in a completely passive manner, regardless of their activities within the Satoshi LIRA ecosystem, the intrinsic value of their TB token will constantly grow over time.